Thallys-nogueira/Analysis-of-the-artisanal-cheese-market-in-Brazil-from-the-perspective-of-social-networks/keywords.md

 # Social Media Data Mining for Assessing Consumption Trends for Artisanal Cheese in Brazil
-Additional tables and results related to the work - Social Media Data Mining for Assessing Consumption Trends for Artisanal Cheese in Brazil
+Additional tables and results related to the work <br>
+Author: Thallys da Silva Nogueira

 ### List of keywords used for collection on Twitter.